yasiruchamuditha/Lossless-Image-compressor-DIP/README.md

 cd compressor

-After navigating to the file and open with Code Editor.
+After navigating to the file and opening it with Code Editor.
 ]

 ## Setup